Ask five leaders in your organisation a single question: "Why does this organisation exist?"

 There's a second dimension to the purpose problem, and it's even more uncomfortable.

-Most organizations measure what they do.
+Most organisations measure what they do.
 Transactions processed.
 Services delivered.
 Programs funded.
 Reports filed.
 These are activity metrics.
-They tell you the organization is busy.
+They tell you the organisation is busy.
 They say nothing about whether anyone is better off.

 The shift that matters: from measuring activity to measuring outcomes.

 The left column is what you control.
 The right column is what matters.
-And most organizations have robust data on the left and almost nothing on the right.
+And most organisations have robust data on the left and almost nothing on the right.

 Stakeholders Are Not Just Customers

 One more dimension.
-When organizations think about who they serve, they typically think about customers.
+When organisations think about who they serve, they typically think about customers.
 That's an improvement over thinking only about shareholders, but it's still too narrow.

 Organizations operate within ecosystems.
 A hospital doesn't just serve patients.
 It employs clinicians, depends on insurers, answers to regulators, partners with suppliers, and serves the surrounding community.
 A government agency doesn't just serve citizens.
 It operates under legislative mandates, coordinates with other agencies, manages a workforce, and navigates political expectations.